Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Matcha tea on white background.

-Matcha green tea is a type of powdered tea that originated in Japan.
+Matcha green tea is a powdered tea that originally came from Japan.
 It has gained popularity worldwide for its unique flavor, vibrant green color, and potential health benefits.

-Origin and Production: Matcha tea comes from the Camellia sinensis plant, the same plant used to produce other types of tea.
-However, what sets matcha apart is the cultivation and processing method.
-The tea bushes are shaded for several weeks before harvest which enhances the chlorophyll content and gives the leaves a rich green color.
-The leaves are typically hand-picked, selecting the youngest and tenderest leaves.
-After picking, the stems and veins are removed, and the leaves are ground into a fine powder using traditional stone mills.
+Matcha is a shade-grown tea.
+The plants are shaded for several weeks before harvest, which increases the chlorophyll content and gives the leaves a deep green color.
+The leaves are hand-picked to select the youngest and tenderest.
+After picking, the stems and veins are removed, and the leaves are ground into a fine powder using stone mills.

-Brewing Method: Traditional preparation involves sifting matcha powder into a bowl, adding hot water (not boiling), and whisking it vigorously with a bamboo whisk called a chasen until it becomes frothy.
+It is brewed by sifting matcha powder into a bowl, adding hot water (not boiling), and whisking it vigorously with a bamboo whisk, called a chasen, until it becomes frothy.
 The resulting tea is then sipped directly from the bowl.
-Matcha is not limited to tea preparation alone.
-It is also used as an ingredient in various culinary creations, such as matcha-flavored desserts, ice creams, smoothies, and baked goods.

 Moroccan Mint Tea